Whether youíre getting an old banger or the latest dream machine, here's a quick summary on how best to pay for it.

 - Cons: Loans can be hard to get as many lenders have very tight credit scoring criteria.

-- Pros: You'ill own the car once youíve made all the payments.
-You might get some of the deposit paid by the manufacturer.
+- Pros: You'll own the car once youíve made all the payments; might get deposit contribution from manufacturer

-- Pros: Cheap option.
-Maintenance of the car is often included.
+- Pros: Cheap option; maintenance of the car often included

-- Cons: You can never own the car.
-You need to keep to an agreed mileage limit, and you have to pay a deposit.
+- Cons: You can never own the car; you need to keep to an agreed mileage limit; you have to pay a deposit